|

 is light and airy, and it is made from egg yolks, sugar and

+Marsala wine.
 Marsala wine is a rich, smoky flavored wine

 from Italy.
 It can vary from extremely sweet to aged and dry.
+Tiramisu has been known to accompany great

+restaurants and great wines.
 California Pizza Kitchen has mastered the true art of creating

 a traditional Tiramisu.
 They are located all over the country